provena/provena-python-client/docs/home.md

 pip install provenaclient
 ```

-Once you have installed, checked out the following [Example Notebook](./example.ipynb) on how to correctly start using the Provena Python Client.
+Once you have installed, check out the following reference examples [Example Notebook](./example-client-workflow.ipynb) on how to correctly start using the Provena Python Client.

 # Documentation Sections